wp-plugins/wptouch/readme.txt

 * More tweaks for failing switch link in some scenarios
 * Changed: More robust category exclusion
 * Fix for images and emoticons in comments
+* Fix for share on Twitter Link
+* Added share on Facebook Link
 * Updates for admin panel

 = Version 1.9.21.1 =